diskoverdata/diskover-docs/source_files/software_overview.md

 ___
 ### Consumers of Data

 Diskover allows all stakeholders within an organization to have their own specific relationship with data.
-Here is an example of Line of Business Users, their needs, and challenges:
+Here is an example of line of business users, their needs, and challenges:

 ![Image: Consumers of Data Diagram](images/diagram_diskover_consumers_of_data_with_border.png)